wireapp/wire-server/docs/developer/federation-api-conventions.md

   the content type of the body.
 - Ensure that paths don't collide between brig and galley federation API, this will be very helpful when we merge brig and galley.
-- Name of the first path segment after `/federation/` must be either `<imperative-verb>-<object>` or `on-<subject>-<past-tense-verb>`, e.g.
+- The name of the path segment after `/federation/` must be either `<imperative-verb>-<object>` or `on-<subject>-<past-tense-verb>`, e.g.
   `get-conversations` or `on-conversation-created`.